 Each room will be provided with (as a minimum) a single bed, wardrobe, desk, chair, bookshelves, notice board and desk lamp.
 Bed linen is provided weekly; students are responsible for changing their own beds.
 Towels are not provided.
 All rooms have wash hand basins and the majority have en suite bathrooms.
 All rooms have internet access.
 Please note that single sex houses cannot be guaranteed.

 Rooms will be inspected at the end of each term and any damage (other than normal wear and tear) will be charged to the student.
 Students will also be charged if the room is left in an untidy condition so that additional work on tidying and removal of belongings has to be done before the room can be used for conference guests.
 Students will be charged £50 for any loss of key.

-Queries regarding student accommodation should be addressed to the Housekeeper & Accommodation Manager, Sarah Smith ((2)71022, email@example.com).
+Queries regarding student accommodation should be addressed to the Housekeeper & Accommodation Manager, Tina Knowles (2)71022, email@example.com).

 a.
 Room Allocation Policy